My Forking Life

 Close up of a lime wedge with pieces of marinated chicken.

 Whenever I think of Jamaica, jerk chicken and jerk pork come to mind.
 It's that dish that always brings me back to the island.
-Jerk refers to the method of how the food is cooked, over pimento wood and slow-cooked over a fire, which results in a nice smokey flavor.
+Jerk refers to the cooking method, which involves cooking the food over pimento wood and slow-cooking it over a fire, resulting in a nice smoky flavor.

 The spice that jerk is usually known for comes from the wet paste that marinates the food before smoking or grilling.